justinwilaby/bind-property/README.md

 #Methods
 ##bindable()
 The **bindable** decorator is used to designate a property as bindable.
-When a property is binable, all instances of the class will track property changes and provide mechanisms for subscribing to receive notifications when values are changed.
+When a property is bindable, all instances of the class will track property changes and provide mechanisms for subscribing to receive notifications when values are changed.
 ```js
 import { binable } from 'bind-property';
 @bindable('data')